CBZ-D-velop/Ansible-Role-Labocbz-Install-Fail2ban/README.md

 An Ansible role to install Faile2ban and import a basic jail configuration for SSH.

+The Ansible role installs Fail2Ban, a powerful security tool designed to protect the system from brute-force attacks and suspicious activities.
+By monitoring system log files, Fail2Ban detects repetitive failed login attempts and enforces bans on IP addresses that exhibit suspicious behavior.

+The role focuses on securing the SSH service, using Fail2Ban to monitor the SSH logs and dynamically block IP addresses that trigger predefined rules.
+By doing so, administrators can effectively thwart unauthorized access attempts, enhancing the system's overall security.

+To ensure administrators are promptly informed about security events, the role allows specifying an email address to receive reports and notifications from Fail2Ban.
+This feature enables administrators to stay vigilant and promptly respond to potential security threats.

+In summary, the Fail2Ban role streamlines the installation and configuration of the security tool, concentrating on protecting the SSH service.
+Fail2Ban's automated monitoring and banning capabilities strengthen the system's defense against malicious activities, bolstering the overall security posture and providing peace of mind for administrators.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):